solrac97gr/goarchtest/README.md

 - [Real-World Examples and Best Practices](./docs/REAL_WORLD_EXAMPLES.md) - More detailed examples and best practices for using GoArchTest in real-world scenarios.
 - [Frequently Asked Questions (FAQ)](./docs/FAQ.md) - Answers to common questions about using GoArchTest.
 - [Error Handling Examples](./examples/error_handling/error_handling.go) - Examples of advanced error handling techniques.
+- [Dependency Graph Generation Example](./examples/generate_graph) - Example showing how to generate and visualize dependency graphs for your projects.